Kubernetes

 Scaling containers

-Scaling up and down the number of containers is a Kubernetes operation that can be done using the kubectl command.
-For example, you can change the number of pods in a replicaset.
+Adjusting the number of running containers is a standard operation in Kubernetes and can be performed using the kubectl command-line tool.
+For instance, you can scale the number of Pods in a Deployment using kubectl.

 More information